vera/muehle/README.md

 - [ ] Crashes for unknown reasons

+- [x] detectMuehle() should use the variable player IDs for switch cases

 - [x] No delay before AI makes a move feels weird, especially when it removes a piece you just placed

 ## Additional features